shanreed/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+        Middleware and Express Router

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+Functions that have a resquest, require, and next functions.
+They can execute any code make changes to res and req objects, end request and call the next middleware.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+Resouces are accessed by using a URL, everything in the api is a resource

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+        Status code in the 200s.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+        By using routers.

 ## Project Setup